Ptkyr/Iconoclasts-NAS-Tech/README.md

 Wall jump is faster than base walk speed
 Dodger isn't the same speed throughout the jump

-For downwards movement, simply falling is always the best option as stomping has two slow animations, and you typically want to save Gun for more useful things than upboosts.
+For downwards movement, simply falling is always the best option as stomping has two slow animations, and you typically want to save charge shots for more useful things than upboosts.

 Usurper has by far the shortest charge shot cooldown, followed by Stun Gun, then Roller Bomb.
 Hence, most movement is performed with the Stun Gun until it is replaced by Usurper.